cchauve/cchauve.github.io/outreach.md

 the <a href="https://www.tlaaminnation.com/">Tla'amin Nation</a>, and
 Byron Chu from <a href="https://www.cybera.ca/">Cybera</a>, we have been working on the development of educational resources, such as <a href="https://jupyter.org/">Jupyter notebooks</a>
-and lesson plas, aimed being used in K-12 education to at discover and experience with v various mathematical aspects of the culture of Pacific NorthWest nations.
+and lesson plans, aimed et being used in K-12 education to discover and experience with various mathematical aspects of the culture of Pacific NorthWest nations.

 We have developed resources around two projects: geometric motifs in woven baskets and stone fish traps.